 It’s true that the best marketing practices continue to change and what seems to be relevant in this era may not be practical or relevant in the future.
-However, machine learning is currently an integral concept in marketing, and there is every reason to believe that this dynamic process is here to stay.
+However, machine is currently an integral concept in marketing, and there is every reason to believe that this dynamic process is here to stay.

 As you can see, machine learning also reaches far beyond Google Ad Words or the newsfeed on Facebook.
 Gathering information is critical in this process but the capability of AI to interpret and provide insight on this mass of information is nothing short of invaluable.
 Furthermore, machine learning is still an incredibly new concept and still in what one might call its infancy.